 ** Mr. Bone talking on the phone in "Doug Goes Hollywood" and [[BreakingTheFourthWall breaking the fourth wall]] to tell the viewer to mind their own business.

 ** Same with the movie.
-Some love it, some ''really'' don't like it.
+Some like it, some 'F'really'' don't like it.

 * ClicheStorm: ''Doug's 1st Movie'' is a slight example.